Design Azure Policy as Code workflows

 Update to enforced assignments

 After all validation gates have completed, update the assignment to use enforcementMode of enabled.
 It's recommended to make this change initially in the same environment far from production.
+Validate that the desired effects are applied during resource creation and resource update.
 Once that environment is validated as working as expected, the change should then be scoped to include the next environment, and so on, until the policy is deployed to production resources.

 Process integrated evaluations